benbuck/finestray/README.md

   startup folder (`shell:Startup`, typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which which launches the Finestray executable.
+- **Enable log file**:
+  This toggles whether Finestray saves logging information to a file or not.
+If enabled, Finestray first tries to save the log file in the same location as the Finestray application, and if that's not possible it saves to `%APPDATA%\\Finestray\\Finestray.log`.
 - **Minimize placement**:
   This controls where to place minimized windows minimized using Finestray.
 The choices are:
   - **Tray**: the window will get an icon in the tray.